-First swum back in 2004, when two of the organisers, Tom Kean and Jeremy Laming, decided their backs had finally had enough of rowing and it might be nice to swim the Henley Regatta course.
+Back in 2004, the two founders, Tom Kean and Jeremy Laming, decided their backs had finally had enough of rowing and that it would be cool to swim the Henley Regatta course.
 To do this without disrupting the rowing community, they arranged to start at dawn.
-News got around and each year more people turned up to join them.
-2017 will see maximum numbers swim the course by the time rowers arrive to practice.
+Fast forward to 2018 and we will see more participants than ever swim this most famous stretch of river by the time rowers arrive to practice.

 Henley Swim is passionate about creating unique open water swimming events.
 Since the first swim in 2004, the Henley Classic has now been joined by three more events: the Thames Marathon, the Henley Mile and the Club to Pub.